JuanCely999/Economist-portfolio/README.md

 **Description:**  This project is carried out as a [`chapter`](https://drive.google.com/file/d/1XXDxFMGyrlxw8F0Gkpce5xlz-Sns-pri/view) of this [`book`](https://books.google.es/books?hl=es&lr=&id=2tpDEAAAQBAJ&oi=fnd&pg=PT7&ots=jYyLG_utmi&sig=OeZ5CMawDe1yJFEGnS_-seOh_Q0#v=onepage&q&f=false).
 A bibliometric analysis of the publications in databases such as Scopus and Web of Science is carried out.
 Neural networks are created in cooperation by country, university and author.
 In addition, web scrapping is carried out on Twitter to analyze the interaction on tourism issues for the population of Colombia, South America, North America, South Asia, South Africa, Europe and Oceania.
 Sentiment analysis is carried out, opinion mining.
 Finally, the trends in Google in the national and international tourism market are analyzed.

-**Skills:** Sentyment analysis, opinion mining, data mining, bibliometric analysis, data cleaning, data transforms, data analysis, descriptive statistics, data visualization.
+**Skills:** Sentyment analysis, opinion mining, data mining, bibliometric analysis, data cleaning, data transforms, data analysis, descriptive statistics, data visualization, writing report.

 **Technology:**   R, Python, Vantage point, google analytics.